-Both businesses and individuals can bring professional negligence claims against Insurance Brokers.
-Nelsons have a team of Solicitors lead by Cathryn Selby and Daniel Brumpton, who are recognised in leading independent legal directories, who can help and guide you through these complicated claims from start to finish.
+Both businesses and individuals can bring negligence claims against insurance brokers.
+At Nelsons, we have an experienced team of legal experts, led by Partners, Cathryn Selby and Daniel Brumpton, who are individuals recognised in independently researched legal directories, such as the Legal 500.

-We have acted in numerous claims against Insurance Brokers, for example:
+We have acted in numerous negligence claims, for example:

 - We acted for an agricultural land owner whose insurance broker under-insured him in respect of his farm out-buildings.
 When our client suffered a fire at his farm he was not insured for the vast majority of damage.
 We were able to successfully bring a claim against his brokers for their failure in under-insuring him.

 - We acted for a professional service provider who gave regulated advice.
 Our client was the subject of claims against them and, therefore, asked their broker to notify their professional indemnity insurers.
 The broker failed to adequately do this and the underwriting insurers avoided paying the claims.
 Our client was able to bring a successful claim against their brokers for the value for which they should have been insured.